Kristina01111000/Drws_site/README.md

 Put a transcript under the audio file
 Play around with audacity for volume increases
 Fix the  https://fourelementinstitute.org/honorariums/  form, its not going to his email,have it go to hwalsdorf@earthlink.net

-See if i can make the lesson menu parts left justified, see if i can get lesson 9 on two lines Add an extra space after the colon in the lesson menu Send peepso asking them to be able to filter user page by date Figure out how to easily export user date from the site to sort it by date Admin columns pro costs 80 a year
+Figure out how to easily export user date from the site to sort it by date Admin columns pro costs 80 a year
 Look into having some of the courses cost money